 Factors Courts use to Determine if an Individual is an Employee and Thus Obligated to Provide Severance and Employment Security etc. Under the Korea Labor Standards Act (LSA).

-Understanding these factors by the Korean Supreme Court in determining if one is an “employee” under the Korean Labor Standards Act and related acts is essential for limiting the risk.
+These following factors are used by the Korean Supreme Court to determine if one is an “employee” under the Korean LSA.

-- Does the company have decision power over the content of work of the individual?
+- Does company have decision making power over the content of work of the individual?

 - Are company work rules applied to the individual?

-- Does the company have considerable control over the work processes of the individual?
+- Does company have considerable control over the work processes of the individual?

-- Does the company set the time and date and other specifics of work?
+- Does company set the time and date and other specifics of work?

-- Can individual use a third party to replace the work of the individual?
+- Can individuals use a third party to replace the work of the individual?

 - Does individual have business risks associated with work with company?

-- Are earning based on work and, thus, not success?
+- Are earnings based on work – not success?

-- Does individual near exclusively depend on payment from the company?
+- Does individual near exclusively depend on the work from the company?

-- Is the work with the company continuous and, thus, not temporary?
+- Is the work with the company continuous, thus, not temporary?

-- Is the individual an employee under the Korean Social Security System?
+- Is the individual deemed an employee under the Social Security System?

-The courts may also consider the relevant social and economic situation between the employer and the employee.
-NMKSFU6Z4JWP
+The Korean court may also consider the relevant social and economic situation between the employer and the independent contractor.